realmanisingh/population-segmentation/final_report.md

 After feature selection, hyperparameter tuning was done for the random forest, GBM, and XGBoost models.
 The hyperparameter tuning was peformed in two steps: randomized search and then grid search.
 The Scikit-learn implementation for randomized search allows for the hyperparameter values to be specified and each iteration, a random sample of the hyperparameters will be used to train and evaluate the model.
 On the otherhand, hyperparameter tuning using grid search tries every combination of values that are specified.
 This would result in very high time complexity so randomized search is used first to narrow down a range of hyperparameter values and then grid search can be used on the narrowed down range of hyperparameter values.
 Upon further research, another hyperparameter tuning technique was found: Bayesian hyperparameter tuning.
 In this technique, hyperparameter values are chosen in an informed manner, meaning that previous results are taken into consideration.
 This means less time is wasted trying "bad hyperparameters" and more time is spent trying more promising hyperparameter values as determined by the previous results.
 To determined how well a set of hyperparameters is performing, the roc-auc score is used.
 Hyperparameter sets that maximize this value are seen as "good".

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation
-After developing the final model, a test set was used to evaluate the final model.
+After developing the final model, which was XGBoost model, a test set was used to evaluate the final model.
 The final model, which was trained only on the 62 important features, has the following hyperparameter values:

 - booster: "dart"
 - colsample_by_tree: 0.6107022200963952